freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/add-a-negative-margin-to-an-element.md

 ---

 ## Description

 <section id='description'>

-An element's <code>margin</code> controls the amount of space between an element's <code>border</code> and surrounding elements.
+An element's `margin` controls the amount of space between an element's `border` and surrounding elements.

-If you set an element's <code>margin</code> to a negative value, the element will grow larger.
+If you set an element's `margin` to a negative value, the element will grow larger.

 </section>

 ## Instructions

 <section id='instructions'>

-Try to set the <code>margin</code> to a negative value like the one for the red box.
+Try to set the `margin` to a negative value like the one for the red box.

-Change the <code>margin</code> of the blue box to <code>-15px</code>, so it fills the entire horizontal width of the yellow box around it.
+Change the `margin` of the blue box to `-15px`, so it fills the entire horizontal width of the yellow box around it.

 </section>

 ## Tests

 <section id='tests'>

 ```yml